George Fan: Personal life

-Fan lives in California; he went to University of California, Berkeley, for his college education, was based in San Francisco during the development of Plants vs. Zombies, worked in the San Mateo, California studio of PopCap Games by the time he was fired, and All Yes Good is currently based in Redwood Shores, California.
+Fan lives in California; he went to University of California, Berkeley, for his college education, was based in San Francisco during the development of Plants vs. Zombies, worked in the San Mateo, California studio of PopCap Games by the time he was laid off on August 21, 2012, and All Yes Good is currently based in Redwood Shores, California.
 His girlfriend is Shigihara, the composer for Plants vs. Zombies.
 Fan's hobbies include playing Magic: The Gathering and Lego building.
 He designed the card Genesis Hydra for the Magic: The Gathering core set Magic 2015.